Signs point to March meeting for ECB decision on printing money

-FRANKFURT Momentum is building for the European Central Bank to launch a programme of sovereign-bond buying to boost the struggling euro zone economy with most signs pointing to March for a decision.
+FRANKFURT Momentum is building for the European Central Bank to launch a program of sovereign-bond buying to boost the struggling euro zone economy with most signs pointing to March for a decision.

 With Germany, Europe's economic powerhouse, refusing to unleash fiscal stimulus and other governments taking time to reform their economies, responsibility is falling on the ECB to bolster growth and fend off deflation.